In the midst of a discussion about the nature of God, someone recently said, "God didn't choose to exist the way he does, he just exists."

 No, I vehemently object!
 I say that God chooses to exist the way He does.

-Right here, right out of the gate, I declare this: That God has no Nature!
+Right here, right out of the gate, I declare this: That God has no Nature (as we understand and use the word, nature)!

 Far too often, I believe, we find references in theological writings to the nature of God, the nature of the Godhead, the nature of the Trinity, etc., etc. I am personally tired of reading these commentary references—not because the references are necessarily incorrect in their overall analysis—but because "nature" is the wrong word!
 God has no nature, and the sooner we can get this issue settled in our minds, the sooner we will be able to begin to comprehend the beautiful character of God, our creator.